mattimatti/grunt-doctrine/README.md

 # grunt-doctrine

 > Grunt plugin to convert doctrine xml annotations into backbone models and collections. useful in conjunction with doctrine apigility.
-Has the option to scaffold a complete BBB crud application.
+Includes option to scaffold a complete BBB crud application.

 ## Getting Started
 This plugin requires Grunt.